Dallas-Area Animation Schools

 University of Texas at Dallas

-UT Dallas master's degree students in arts and technology undertake coursework in areas such as game production, virtual analog computing, animation portfolio development, and immersive environments.
-A final project is required to complete the program.
+UT Dallas master's degree students in arts, technology and emerging communication in the interaction design pathway undertake coursework in areas such as design principles, human computer interaction and media analytics.
+A master's thesis is required to complete the program.

-Master of Fine Arts in Arts and Technology
+Master of Fine Arts in Arts, Technology, and Emerging Communication: Animation Pathway

-The Master of Fine Arts (MFA) in Arts and Technology curriculum incorporates study in areas such as computer imaging, computer animation processes, and 3-D texturing and modeling.
-Students complete additional courses on topics like game studies, interaction design, design practices, and digital communications.
-To graduate, MFA students must also complete a final project.
+The Master of Fine Arts in Arts, Technology, and Emerging Communication: Animation Pathway curriculum incorporates study in areas such as animation, cinematography and technical direction.
+Students complete additional courses on topics like the history of animation, motion capture and special topics in sound design.
+To graduate, MFA students must also complete a thesis and two final projects.

-The arts and technology PhD program requires students to complete 60 coursework hours.
-Classes are available in areas including research methodologies, interactive arts aesthetics, and interactive narratives, to name a few.
-An animation studio is included in the program.
+The arts, technology and emerging communication PhD program requires students to complete 60 coursework hours.
+Classes are available in areas including research methodologies, interactive arts aesthetics, and interactive media, to name a few.
 In addition, students will develop a dissertation, which they will be required to defend.

 Other School Options

-Collin College, which is located about 23 miles from Dallas, offers associate degree and certificate programs in animation, as well as an achievement award program in advanced animation and game art production.
+Collin College, with a main campus in McKinney, located about 30 miles from Dallas, offers an associate's degree and certificate programs in animation and game art.